 B12 Self-Injection Is Easy

 Now that you know how to administer B12 injections by yourself, a new world has opened up to you.
 You no longer have to rely on doctors (who won’t give enough shots), or private clinics (who’ll charge up to $250 a shot).
-Instead, you can buy injectable B12 and do-it-yourself.
-Self-administered B12 injections are safe, easy, and affordable.
+Instead, you can order injectable B12 and do it yourself.
+Self-administering B12 injections is safe, easy, and affordable.

-Still not sure how to give yourself a B12 shot at home?
+Still unsure about how to give yourself a B12 shot at home?